DURAARK/ifcContextualEnrichment/README.md

      where, the filename is "Duplex_A_20110907_optimized.ifc",
             the absolute path of the output directory is "~/Desktop/", and the properties within the IFC file are "IFCPOSTALADDRESS" and "IFCBUILDING".

+A detailed description on its functionality can be found in the report [D3.4 Semantic Digital Interlinking and Clustering Prototype](http://duraark.eu/wp-content/uploads/2015/03/DURAARK_D3_4.pdf).